ethioclicks/springBootUsersProfileCrud/README.md

 <h1 align="center">ethio clicks</h1>
 <h2 align="center"> Spring Boot Simple Users Profile Manager CRUD Web App </h2>

-The main objective of the spring boot project in this repository is to create a fullstack web application for implementing and testing spring boot as a backend to implement a File Upload and Download functionality.
+The main objective of the spring boot project in this repository is to create a simple web application for implementing and testing spring boot as a backend to implement a File Upload and Download functionality.

 In this project we are going to create a simple demo of user profile manager web application that enables to create , edit , delete and update user profile information, each and every user profile consists of profile picture as well as a video file,which is our main target for implementing and testing the file upload and download functionality.